 “Warriors are not the ones who always win, but the ones who always fight.
 So make it count and live every day as if it was your last!”

-Keith has been grateful to have received more moments with his loved ones.
+Keith Seright’s gratitude to have received more moments with his loved ones shines through each day.
 To show his gratitude and carry out some last wishes, his family is raising funds for the Alberta Cancer Foundation in support of the Cross Cancer institute to create more moments for others like him.
 This fundraiser will serve as an extension for Keith after he passes to celebrate his life and continue his legacy of giving back to others.